chrrel/tinymce-shortcode-button/README.md

 Include the PHP-Code into your theme's functions.php.
 Pay attention when editing this file, best use  require_once("path/to/file/shortcodes-button.php");

-Make sure to change the location of the javascript file or the path to it in the PHP file.
+Make sure to change the location of the javascript file or the path to it in the PHP file if necessary.